sameerah-maqbool-ai/Arrow-Escape-Game/README.md

 text
 MIT License

-Copyright (c) 2026 Hamdan Saddique
+Copyright (c) 2026 Sameerah Maqbool

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...